Fast and Quasideterministic Single Ion Source from a Dipole-Blockaded Atomic Ensemble

-In what follows we will describe a simple model that captures the essential dynamical processes of such ion source and which will permit a detailed study of the statistics of the ion emission.
-Fig. \ref{fig:setup}(c) shows the pulse sequence with which the ion source is operated.
+In what follows we describe a simple model that captures the essential dynamical processes of such an ion source and which permits a detailed study of the statistics of the ion emission.
 An excitation-ionization cycle consists of a resonant laser pulse of duration $\tau_{\text{ex}}$ followed by an electric field pulse of duration $\tau_{\text{ion}}$.
 The Hamiltonian describing the excitation step is given by $H = \frac{\Omega}{2} \left( a^{\dagger} b + b^{\dagger} a \right)$, where $\Omega$ denotes the single-atom Rabi-frequency, $a^{\dagger}$ ($a$) a bosonic operator that creates (annihilates) a particle in the electronic ground state and $b^{\dagger}$ ($b$) an operator that creates (annihilates) a Rydberg atom.
 In order to take the Rydberg blockade into account in a simple way we impose fermionic anti-commutator relations $\{ b,b^{\dagger} \} =1$ and $\{ b,b\}= \{b^{\dagger},b^{\dagger}\} =0$ on the $b$ operators, so that $b^2 =0$.
-This ensures that the excitation of two or more Rydberg atoms is not possible.
+This accounts for the fact that a double Rydberg excitation within the blockade volume is impossible \cite{footnote}.

 The dynamics of the incoherent ionization step is governed by a Markovian Master equation for the density matrix $\rho$ of the (unionized) atoms contained in the excitation volume.
 In order to explicitly resolve the number of ions we project $\rho$ onto the subspace in which $m \ge 0$ ions have already been created.
 If $\rho^{(m)}$ denotes the projected density matrix then $\rho = \sum_m \rho^{(m)}$ and the master equation governing its dynamics is \cite{zoll87}